 Listing a Property with BRHP

 If you are interested in listing a property with BRHP, please check the eligibility information below.
 If you determine that your property is eligible for participation in our program, please submit a New Property Listing Form.
-Download a PDF version or a fillable Microsoft Word version.
+You can also download a PDF version or use the fillable Microsoft Word version.
 You may also contact our Landlord Outreach Specialist Bernard Jones at 667-207-2114, or firstname.lastname@example.org.

 Is my property eligible for the Baltimore Mobility Program?